 Honey – Nectar collected, partly digested, and dehydrated by bees.
 Sugar syrup stored by bees is not considered honey because it is not originally sourced from a plant, which honey has to be.

 Honey supers – section of the hive bees use to store surplus honey.
 This is the section that beekeepers harvest for consumption or sale.
 Honey supers consist of frames that are about half the size of a medium-deep frame and ensure that the honey harvested by the beekeeper doesn’t deplete the colony of its food requirements.
 Honey supers are only added during a nectar flow and are removed when preparing a colony for winter.
 They are usually placed above the queen excluder to ensure that eggs and brood is not mixed with the harvestable honey.

 Kenyan top bar hive – It’s a horizontal type of hive where the bees are allowed to construct comb without the use of foundation.

 Langstroth – A type of hive that was initially designed by Lorenzo Langstroth in 1852, which is the common type of hive that we use today.
 It has been built with removable frames, and the spacing between the frames is based on the principle of bee space.

 Miticide – Chemical used to kill mites that affect bees, such as tracheal and Varroa.

 Nectar – A secretion by plants consisting mainly of dissolved sugars to attract insects and birds that they rely on for pollination.

 Nectar flow – A season where trees and flowers that provide nectar for bees are in bloom.
 This varies geographically.

-Nosema disease – This is a fungal disease that affects bees’ digestive system and causes symptoms such as dysentery (diarrhoea).
+Nosema disease – This is a fungal disease that affects the bees’ digestive system and causes symptoms such as dysentery (diarrhea).
 Spores from the Nosema apis and Nosema ceranae are ingested by the bees and multiply in the gut.
 This inhibits the bees’ ability to digest food properly.
 Infected worker bees are unable to produce royal jelly, have compromised immune systems which open them up to numerous infections and shorten the bees’ lifespan.
 The best way to deal with Nosema is to prevent it by keeping healthy colonies.